 What Rice Cooker Do You Recommend?

-A year ago I bought this Oster Six Cup Rice Cooker for about $20 and I have been using it two to three times a week ever since.
+A year ago I bought this inexpensive rice cooker for about $20 and I have been using it two to three times a week ever since.
 It provides consistently great brown rice, white rice, steamed vegetables, and quinoa for our family with very little work on my part.
 It does take up valuable space in my kitchen, but it has earned its rights to the space by saving me a lot of time hovering over pots!

 Is Quinoa Good Plain?